-(A) The provision of a physically and psychologically safe environment is a basic foundation and requirement for effective mental health treatment.
+(A) The provision of a physically and psychologically safe environment is a basic foundation and requirement for effective mental health and addiction services treatment.
 Adopting trauma informed treatment practices, creating calm surroundings and establishing positive, trusting relationships are essential to facilitating a person's treatment and recovery.

 The goal of reducing and minimizing the use of seclusion and restraint is one that must be shared and articulated by the organization's leadership.
 The elevation of oversight by leadership of each use of seclusion or restraint in order to investigate causality, ascertain relevancy of current policies and procedures, and identify any associated workforce development issues, is core to the successful achievement of this goal.

-Use of seclusion or restraint must be subject to performance improvement processes in order to identify ways in which the use of these methods can be decreased/avoided and more positive, relevant and less potentially dangerous techniques used in their place.
+Use of seclusion or restraint must be subject to performance improvement processes in order to identify ways in which the use of these methods can be decreased or avoided and more positive, relevant and less potentially dangerous techniques used in their place.

-When individuals experience repeated or sustained use of these methods, leadership should evaluate all causative factors and consider alternative treatment interventions and/or possible transfer to/placement in a more structured treatment setting with the capacity to meet individual needs with reduced exposure to these intrusive interventions.
+When individuals experience repeated or sustained use of these methods, leadership should evaluate all causative factors and consider alternative treatment interventions and possible transfer to or placement in a more structured treatment setting with the capacity to meet individual needs with reduced exposure to these intrusive interventions.

 (B) The purpose of this rule is to state the general requirements applicable to the use of seclusion and restraint, and to the adoption of processes to reduce their utilization.

-(1) "Advance directives" means a legal document an adult can use to direct in advance the decisions about his or her mental and/or physical health treatment, if in the future he/she lacks the capacity to make his/her own health care decisions.
+(1) "Advance directives" means a legal document used by an adult to direct in advance the mental or physical health treatment in the event the adult lacks the capacity to make such decisions.
 Two types of advance directives related to mental health treatment are: a "Declaration for Mental Health Treatment" subject to the requirements of Chapter 2135. of the Revised Code, and a "Durable Power of Attorney for Health Care" subject to the requirements of sections 1337.11 to 1337.17 of the Revised Code.

-(3) "Comfort rooms", (formerly known as quiet or time-out rooms), are adapted sensory rooms that provide sanctuary from stress and/or can be places for persons to experience feelings within acceptable boundaries.
+(3) "Comfort rooms", (formerly known as quiet or time-out rooms), are adapted sensory rooms that provide sanctuary from stress or can be places for persons to experience feelings within acceptable boundaries.

 (5) "Mechanical restraint" means any method of restricting a person's freedom of movement, physical activity, or normal use of his or her body, using an appliance or device manufactured for this purpose.

-(6) "Physical restraint", also known as "manual restraint", means any method of physically restricting a person's freedom of movement, physical activity, or normal use of his or her body without the use of mechanical restraint devices.
+(6) "Physical restraint", also known as "manual restraint", means any method of physically restricting a person's freedom of movement, physical activity, or normal use of the person's body without the use of mechanical restraint devices.

 (7) "PRN (pro re nata)" means as the situation demands.